rooirampokker/laravel_crud_generator/README.md

 ## Description
-- Creates all the files required for a full CRUD+ endpoint for a whitelisted application.
+- Creates all the files required for a full CRUD+ endpoint for a whitelisted RESTful API.
 - Templates can be added or updated in this projects `resources/templates` directory.
 - The following files are either created up updated as necessary:

 **ROUTING**
  - [UPDATE] routes/api_`<api_version>`.php
- - [CREATE] routes/<model>.php
+ - [CREATE] routes/`<model>`.php

 **BUSINESS LOGIC**
 - [CREATE] app/Models/`<Model>`.php